 Early departures are penalized because if a bus leaves a stop before the scheduled time, you miss it — that's worse than a bus running late.

-Headway Covariance
+Headway CV

 Regularity